 Making Money and Side Hustles

 Making Sense of Cents

-Michelle Schroeder-Gardner started blogging at Making Sense of Cents in 2011 to improve her own finances and track her progress in paying of $38,000 in student loan debt.
-She did work in the financial services industry, but left the 9-to-5 behind as the success of her blog grew.
+Michelle Schroeder-Gardner started blogging at Making Sense of Cents in 2011 to improve her own finances and track her progress in paying off $38,000 in student loan debt.
+She worked in the financial services industry, but left the 9-to-5 behind as the success of her blog grew.

 You’ll find a wealth of advice on many aspects of personal finance — from budgeting to paying off debt to earning extra income — on Making Sense of Cents.
 You’ll also find posts that go beyond personal finance, such as “How to Be More Productive: 17 Tips to Help You Live a Better Life.”
 Perhaps some of the most inspiring posts, though, are those about Michelle’s own life of full-time traveling — first in a van and now on a sailboat.

 Julie started Millennial Boss as a way to track her debt repayment progress.
 She and her husband paid off the $89,000 they owed in 18 months, then Julie paid off nearly $7,000 in loans her parents borrowed to pay for her education.
 Now, they are debt-free and working toward early retirement.